Child Accident Prevention Trust - 'kids are at risk'Protect your child this Child Safety Week

 Check out our list of easy adjustments that could make all the difference to your child's safety:

-- Baby monitors ensure you can check the safety of your child - discover which are the best baby monitors.
+- Baby monitors ensure you can check the safety of your child.

 - Get window locks and keep window keys accessible – but not to your child.